Salmon Potato Salad Recipe with Soft-Boiled Eggs, Gherkins and Dill. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Salmon Potato Salad Recipe with Soft-Boiled Eggs, Gherkins, Capers and Dill

-I ate a lot of potato salad as a child.
-My Australian grandmother made a typical Aussie style potato salad for Sunday family dinners, while my Russian baboushka served one of a few Russian potato salads – my favourite of which was the pink beetroot potato salad.
+My Russian-Ukrainian family loved their salads, from this pink beetroot potato salad to this Soviet-era crab salad.
+I ate a lot of salad as a child, but potato salads were my favourite salads.
+My Australian grandmother made a typical Aussie style potato salad for Sunday family dinners, while my Russian baboushka made a few Russian potato salads.

 For backyard barbecues, riverside picnics on Hawkesbury River waterskiing weekends, or Saturday afternoon get-togethers with family friends, my mum would make whichever potato salad my dad and I felt like at the time, and it was so nice to have a choice.

-This Russian salmon potato salad recipe with soft-boiled eggs, capers, gherkins and dill was a bit special and generally only made appearances on holidays, such as Russian Orthodox Easter and Russian Christmas when baba and mum would top it with spoonfuls of Russian caviar.
+This Russian salmon potato salad recipe with boiled eggs, capers, gherkins and dill was a bit special and generally only made appearances on holidays, such as Russian Orthodox Easter and Russian Christmas when baba and mum would top it with spoonfuls of caviar.

-We rarely get caviar here, but if you can, feel free to jazz it up.
+Mum and baba used hard boiled eggs.
+I prefer soft-boiled.
+They also tossed all the ingredients together in a big bowl, whereas I prefer to assemble it on a plate.
+We rarely get caviar here, and I can’t source it at the moment, but if you can, feel free to jazz it up with dollops of the stuff.
 Just a few tips to making this salmon potato salad recipe.

 Salmon Potato Salad Recipe with Soft-Boiled Eggs, Gherkins and Dill.
 Copyright © 2021 Terence Carter / Grantourismo.
 All Rights Reserved.